AleksaHeler/ProstheticHand/hardware/README.md

 For designing those we use [KiCAD](https://www.kicad.org/download/).
 Good tutorial can be found [here](https://www.youtube.com/playlist?list=PL3bNyZYHcRSUhUXUt51W6nKvxx2ORvUQB).
 Although it's for a bit older version of the KiCAD it is still usefull.

+For now we have two designs: DevBoard and OpenHand.
+First one is for proof of concept, while other one is still in development and meant to be used as initial version to build upon.

 ## DevBoard

 Firstly we haver here a development board, custom made for our purpose of having EMG sensors and servo motors connected.
 Also a couple of buttons/pots etc. for easier debugging/testing.
 Schematic can be found [here](DevBoard/schematic.pdf).